 On May 17, 1954, “Cumberland County Teachers Federal Credit Union” (CCTFCU) was organized by a group of teachers to provide savings and lending products to fellow educators and their families.

 Deposits were made on the porch.

-Loans were granted and closed with a promise and a hand-shake…
+Loans were granted and closed with a promise and a hand-shake.

-In 1973, CCTFCU expanded its field of membership to include Cumberland County municipal employees and their families.
-Not too long after, CCTFCU, merged with Portland Teachers Credit Union in order to combine together and help more Maine people.
+In 1973, we expanded our field of membership to include Cumberland County municipal employees and their families.
+Not long after, we merged with Portland Teachers Credit Union in order to help more Maine people.
 Members told their family and friends how their credit union helped them borrow money for a car or save for a down payment on a home.
 Our membership grew based on strong values and ties to the community.

-CCTFCU became a community credit union in 2005 by opening our field of membership to people who work, live, or worship in Cumberland and/or York counties, Maine.
+CCTFCU became a community credit union in 2005 by opening our field of membership to people who work, live, or study in Cumberland and/or York counties, Maine.
 At that time, “Teachers” was removed from the name and we became known as Cumberland County Federal Credit Union (CCFCU).

-We ask our members why they chose to CCFCU for their banking needs.
+We ask our members why they chose CCFCU for their banking needs.
 More often than not, we hear that family or friends told them about us.

 We helped so much that someone told our story.
 It doesn’t get any better than that.